clue/socket-raw/README.md

 # clue/socket-raw [![Build Status](https://travis-ci.org/clue/php-socket-raw.svg?branch=master)](https://travis-ci.org/clue/php-socket-raw)

-Simple and lightweight OOP wrapper for PHP's low level sockets extension (ext-sockets)
+Simple and lightweight OOP wrapper for PHP's low-level sockets extension (ext-sockets)

-PHP offers two networking APIs, the newer [streams API](http://php.net/manual/en/book.stream.php) and the older [socket API](http://www.php.net/manual/en/ref.sockets.php).
+PHP offers two networking APIs, the newer [streams API](https://www.php.net/manual/en/book.stream.php) and the older [socket API](https://www.php.net/manual/en/ref.sockets.php).
-While the former has been a huge step forward in generalizing various streaming resources, it lacks some of the advanced features of the original and much more low level socket API.
+While the former has been a huge step forward in generalizing various streaming resources, it lacks some of the advanced features of the original and much more low-level socket API.
 This lightweight library exposes this socket API in a modern way by providing a thin wrapper around the underlying API.

 * **Full socket API** -
-  It exposes the whole [socket API](http://www.php.net/manual/en/ref.sockets.php) through a *sane* object-oriented interface.
+  It exposes the whole [socket API](https://www.php.net/manual/en/ref.sockets.php) through a *sane* object-oriented interface.
   Provides convenience methods for common operations as well as exposing all underlying methods and options.
 * **Fluent interface** -
   Uses a fluent interface so you can easily chain method calls.